shrikrushnazirape/heroku-test/README.md

-# testing
+# Project to Print certificates automatically

+## To run the project

-to run the project: python manage.py runserver
+python manage.py runserver